nan0m/Click.py/README.md

 Ultimately, this is my contribution into the world of productivity apps:
 Click.

+---
 An app that narrates your clicking to invite you to ruminate if your doing contains any sort of purpose or you have just given to the false-pleasure of clicking.

+--- CUSTOMIZATION---
+you can replace the mp3files with similar named one's to have your very own personalized clicking narrator.